Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so all parameters have descriptions in the schema.
-The tool description does not add any new parameter information beyond what the schema already provides.
-Baseline 3 is appropriate.
+Schema description coverage is 100%, so the baseline is 3.
+The description adds no parameter information beyond what the schema already details.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.